Risk Warning: Your Capital is at Risk.

 - Sugar is a volatile commodity that could move lower without any specific catalyst.

-Experts see sugar and other soft commodities offering attractive investment opportunities in the coming years.
+Experts see sugar and other soft commodities offering attractive trading opportunities in the coming years.

 Shawn Hackett, President of Hackett Financial Advisors, believes that demand for sugar is strong and that the futures market suggests a rally might be coming soon.